 This course is portfolio based and will cover three genres: fiction, poetry, and nonfiction.
-In each genre, students will read a great deal, up to three short works or several works by multiple poets
+In each genre, students will read a great deal, up to three short works or several works by multiple poets each week.
+Class time will be used to write and discuss exercises, workshop, and analyze texts.
+Prerequisite: ENG 111

-U.S. History, 1500-1865 3 credits / 3 class hrs
+U.S. History, 1500-1865 3 credits / 3 class hrs HIT 114